Scotland’s Oldest Bridges.

 In 1675, Robert Hooke provided the principles of catenary theory but the practice of arch building had long preceded him.
 The Etruscans, the Romans, the Persians and the Chinese Dynasties all built masonry arched bridges.
 Many Roman bridges remain intact in Europe, today, but in Scotland, nothing remains.
 In Europe, arch building became a lost art for 600 years but re-emerged in the 11th century.
 The Romanesque semicircular arch then became the fundamental solution for Norman ecclesiastical architecture as well as for bridges.
 A semi-circle had been the Roman mainstay for arches, and it was this that they copied.
 Some Romanesque bridges can be seen in Europe, but in this period most were made of wood and some of those in masonry may have had a late Roman origin.
 Fountains Abbey Infirmary Bridge in Yorkshire is a rare example of an English Norman (Romanesque) arched bridge.
 Exeter Bridge (below) was recently uncovered.
 There are no Norman bridges in Scotland.

 Not all medieval bridge arches from this period are of ogive shape; there are some semicircular and segmental arches.
-Segmental arches have a flattened profile, and a parabola or a catenary can still be drawn within the voussoirs, particularly if they are wide enough.
+Segmental arches, more common after the Renaissance, have a flattened profile, and a parabola or a catenary can still be drawn within the voussoirs, particularly if they are wide enough.
 Interestingly, the flatter the arch, the more a parabola coincides with a circle-segment.
 Substantial lateral buttressing abutments are needed.
 This was known about a long time ago, as in France and Italy and England there are many medieval segmental bridges.
 In Scotland, there are only a few.

 The Renaissance brought an end to the building of pointed bridge arches.
 Rounded arches predominated thereafter, and from the mid-eighteenth century segmental shapes became the most common.